MingshuoXu/Small-Target-Motion-Detectors/Readme.md

 model: Contains models and neural networks used in small target motion detection.

-tool: Provides additional tools and utilities for data processing and visualization.
+util: Provides additional tools and utilities for data processing and visualization.

 config: Contains configuration files for setting up parameters and options.